 There’s also a strong moral case for enfranchising territories.
 As American University law professor and winner of Maryland’s 8th district Congressional primary, Jamin Raskin, writes, there is “a haughty Congressional indifference to the priorities of the [DC] population.”
 National legislators have imposed anti-abortion and anti-gay fiats on DC.
 The 2013 government shutdown caused widespread economic hardship for federal workers in the District who had almost no democratic input into their own fate.

 Puerto Rico, for its part, is facing a terrifying financial crisis.
 It may default on some of its debts; electricity and water services may be interrupted for many on the island.
 The crisis is the direct result of Congressional decisions that ended business tax incentives and have limited the ability of public companies to declare bankruptcy.
-With no representatives, Puerto Rico is at the whim of an unaccountable Congress.
 With no representatives, Puerto Rico is at the whim of a feckless, unaccountable Congress, which has used its power and indifference to wreck the economy.

 The local and national incentives should be a potent combination.
 But in fact, when Democrats talk about expanding voting rights, they barely mention DC or Puerto Rico, much less smaller territories like Guam or American Samoa.
 In part, this could be the result of the disenfranchisement itself; when entire polities are marginalized, it becomes difficult to make their concerns salient for the mainstream.
 Rankin also suggests that senators and members of the House—on either side of the aisle—may be loathe to dilute their own personal influence by adding to the ranks of Congress.

 Statehood may also seem like an impossible task.
 Mariely Lopez-Santana, a professor of politics at George Mason University in Virginia, told Quartz that Puerto Ricans do not necessarily support statehood themselves.
 Statehood requires a local vote first, so that gives Congress both a reason and an excuse not to act.
-When entire polities are marginalized, it becomes difficult to make their concerns salient for the mainstream.
 For its part, the District of Columbia’s population and politicians have embraced a push for statehood but they’ve managed to get little traction.

 Faced with continued intransigence, Raskin has argued for a broad voting rights amendment to the Constitution, one which would enshrine the right to vote throughout the nation, striking down felon disenfranchisement, restrictive voter ID laws, and territorial disenfranchisement in one blow.
 But how will Democrats drum up the two-thirds majority necessary to pass such an amendment when they can’t even muster a majority for DC statehood?